rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

 lastmod = "2024-03-11"
 +++

-Settings are automatically saved when changed.
+Changes to settings are automatically saved.

 {{< figure src="/images/usersettings/network.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Monitor network, error and log settings

-- Monitor network
+**Monitor Network:**

-    - monitor the network connection during execution of tasks
+- Monitor network connection during task execution.
-    - if a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task and it halts with an error
+- If a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task, halting it with an error.

-- Check for error in output
+**Check for Errors in Output:**

-    - if the word `error` is discovered in output from rsync it is notified
+- If the word "error" is discovered in the output from rsync, it is notified.

-    - se below
-- Add summary logrecord
+**Add Summary Log Record:**

-    - by default `on`, a summary only of each synchronization is added to the logrecords, view `Log Listings` from Sidebar
+- By default, "on," a summary of each synchronization is added to the log records.
+View "Log Listings" from the Sidebar.

-- Confirm execute
+**Confirm Execution:**

-    - see below
+- See below.

 The log file is stored at `$HOME/.rsyncosx/macserial/rsyncui.txt`.
-The logfile can be opened from the main view.
+The log file can be opened from the main view.

-### Error output rsync
+**Error Output from rsync:**

-Sample of error in output from rsync.
-If switch `Check for error in output` is on RsyncUI writes the output to logfile and Alerts the user about error in rsync.
+Sample of an error in output from rsync.
+If the switch "Check for error in output" is enabled, RsyncUI writes the output to the log file and alerts the user about any errors in rsync.

 {{< figure src="/images/usersettings/errorinrsync.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Confirm execute
+#### Confirm Execute

 This option is only available if version 3.x of `rsync` is enabled.

-The confirm dialog if number of files to synchronize is like a new task.
-Sometimes a remote server or local disk is unavailable or forgotten to attach.
-If you commence a synchronize task unaware of destination resource is not available, rsync might believe this is a new full synchronize and a dialog confirms synchronize or abort
+The confirm dialog appears when the number of files to synchronize is comparable to a new task.
+Occasionally, a remote server or local disk becomes unavailable or is forgotten to be attached.
+If you initiate a synchronize task without being aware that the destination resource is not available, `rsync` may mistakenly believe this is a new full synchronize and prompts a dialog to confirm synchronize or abort.

-- if a remote server is unavailable rsync will *most likely* complain and throw an error, if `check for error in output` in user settings is enabled, the rsync error messages written to log and an Alert informing about it will occur
+If a remote server is unavailable, `rsync` will likely complain and generate an error.
+If the `check for error in output` option is enabled in the user settings, the `rsync` error messages written to the log and an Alert will be displayed.

-- if a local disk is not attached rsync will try to synchronize data to `/Volumes/` catalog on your mac, this catalog is normally where macOS mounts local attached disks
+If a local disk is not attached, `rsync` will attempt to synchronize the data to the `/Volumes/` catalog on your Mac.
+This catalog is typically where macOS mounts local attached disks.
 ```bash
 /dev/disk5s2 on /Volumes/Import bilder (apfs, local, nodev, nosuid, journaled, noowners)
 /dev/disk6s1 on /Volumes/Backups (apfs, local, nodev, nosuid, journaled, noowners)
 ```
-Below the local attached volume is not connected, the estimate may think there is a new synchronize task.
-If you just forgot to attach the disk you dont want RsyncUI to synchronize data to the `/Volume` catalog.
+Below the local attached volume is not connected, and the estimate may interpret this as a new synchronize task.
+If you have simply forgotten to attach the disk, you do not want `RsyncUI` to synchronize data to the `/Volume` catalog.
 {{< figure src="/images/usersettings/summarizedview.png" alt="" position="center" style="border-radius: 8px;" >}}
-When the switch is on RsyncUI ask to confirm synchronize.
-{{< figure src="/images/usersettings/confirmdialog.png" alt="" position="center" style="border-radius: 8px;" >}}
+{{< figure src="/images/usersettings/network.png" alt="" position="center" style="border-radius: 8px;" >}}